BrentFarris/TheLastValkyrie/docs/brents-encapsulated-c-programming-rules.md

 tags: c c-programming c-coding c-rules rules programming-rules tips
 ---

-Below are some rules that I have developed over a long period of time writing C programs.
+Below are some rules that I have developed over a long period of time writing fully encapsulated C programs.
 C is my favorite language and I love the freedom and exploration it allows me.
 I also love that it is so close to Assembly and I love writing assembly for much of the same reasons!

+*NOTE: These rules are related to programming in a 100% encapsulated way.
+As with all things, there is never 1 rule fits all.
+I actually have a completely different set of rules for optimal inlining and performance code.*

 **JMP**
 - [Pure encapsulation](#pure-encapsulation)